-- Spatial accuracy Required by tasks which are self-paced and for which time taken is of secondary or minimal importance and includes tracing (e.g., map-tracking), walking, reaching, and, in fact, most activities of daily living.
-Limitation in speed PRs should have no influence on this class of accuracy. - 2.
-Spatial accuracy with time constraints Identical to "spatial accuracy" except that, in addition to accuracy, speed of execution of task is also of importance.
-Because maximal performance capacities for accuracy and speed of movement cannot, in general, be realized simultaneously, the carrying out of such tasks must necessarily involve speed-accuracy tradeoffs [Fitts, 1954; Fitts and Posner, 1967].
-The extent to which accuracy is sacrificed for increased speed of execution, or vice versa, is dependent on the perceived relative importance of accuracy and speed. - Temporal accuracy Required by tasks which place minimal demands on positional accuracy and includes single and multi-finger tapping and foot tapping. - 4.
-Spatiotemporal accuracy Required by tasks which place considerable demand on attainment of simultaneous spatial and temporal accuracy.
-This includes paced positional tasks such as tracking, driving a vehicle, ball games and sports, and video games.
-It should be stressed, however, that most of the above self-paced tasks also involve a considerable interrelationship between space and time.
+- 1. Spatial accuracy-Required by tasks which are self-paced and for which time taken is of secondary or minimal importance and includes tracing (e.g., map-tracking), walking, reaching, grasping, and, in fact, many activities of daily living.
+Limitation in speed performance resources should have no influence on this class of accuracy. - 2.
+Spatial accuracy with time constraints-Identical to "spatial accuracy" except that, in addition to accuracy, speed of execution of task is also of importance.
+Because maximal performance capacities for accuracy and speed of movement cannot, in general, be realized simultaneously, the carrying out of such tasks must necessarily involve speed-accuracy trade-offs (Fitts, 1954; Fitts and Posner, 1967; Murata and Iwase, 2001; Battaglia and Schrater, 2007; Jax et al., 2007; Bye and Neilson, 2008).
+The extent to which accuracy is sacrificed for increased speed of execution, or vice versa, is dependent on the actual or perceived relative importance of accuracy and speed.

+- Temporal accuracy-Required by tasks which place minimal demands on positional accuracy and includes single and multi-finger tapping and foot tapping. - 4.
+Spatiotemporal accuracy-Required by tasks which place considerable demand on attainment of simultaneous spatial and temporal accuracy.
+This includes externally paced positional tasks such as tracking, driving a vehicle, flying a plane, ball games and sports, and video games.
+It should be stressed, however, that most self-paced tasks also involve a considerable interrelationship between space and time.

-Tracking tasks have become well established as being able to provide one of the most accurate and flexible means for laboratory-based measurement of spatiotemporal accuracy and, thus, of the performance capacity of sensory-motor control or sensory-motor coordination.
-In addition, they provide an unsurpassed framework for studies of the underlying control mechanisms of motor function [e.g., Lynn et al., 1979; Cooper et al., 1989; Neilson et al., 1993, 1995, 1998] - the potential for which was recognized as early as 1943 as seen in writings by Craik [1966].
-They have achieved this status through their (a) ability to maximally stress the accuracy dimension of performance and, hence, the corresponding control PR, (b) the continuous nature and wide range of type and characteristics of input target signals they permit, (c) facility for a wide range of 1-D and 2-D sensors for measuring a subject's motor output, and (d) measure of continuous performance (cf. reaction time tests).
+Tracking tasks are well established as able to provide one of the most accurate and flexible means for laboratory-based measurement of spatiotemporal accuracy and, thus, of the performance capacity of sensory-motor control or sensory-motor coordination.
+In addition, they provide an unsurpassed framework for studies of the underlying control mechanisms of motor function (Lynn et al., 1979; Cooper et al., 1989; Neilson et al., 1993, 1998; Davidson et al., 2000, 2002; Neilson and Neilson, 2002)-the potential for which was recognized as early as 1943 as seen in writings by Craik (1966).
+They have achieved this status through their (a) ability to maximally stress the accuracy dimension of performance and, hence, the corresponding control performance resource, (b) continuous nature and wide range of type and characteristics of input target signals they permit, (c) facility for a wide range of 1-D, 2-D, and 2-D sensors for measuring a subject's motor output, and (d) measure of continuous performance (cf. discrete tasks such as reaction time tests).